enarjord/passivbot/docs/risk_management.md

 ## Leverage

 Passivbot does not use leverage.
 It uses only unleveraged balance in all its calculations.
-Leverage may be set to any value and will not affect bot behavior.
+Leverage may be set to any value and will not affect bot behavior,
+as long as it is set high enough to avoid insufficent margin errors.

 ## PBR